 You will receive the sale proceeds less a $150 Estoppel Fee and our 9.5% commission (offering an 8.5% promotional commission)*.
 Any outstanding liens, mortgages, maintenance fees or late fees that may have been assessed to your property will also be deducted.
 Closing costs are usually paid by the buyer.
 If you have paid your maintenance fees for the year in which the buyer wishes to assume usage, we will ask that those fees be reimbursed to you.

 *If you are a seller located outside the United States, you will most likely also have to pay a 15% FIRPTA tax.

 **If you own the Aulani Resort, the state of Hawaii, will charge a 7.25% HARPTA tax and the title company will assist you in completing the tax****

 We are a transaction broker, registered in the State of Florida, working strictly on commission.
 We spend OUR time and OUR advertising dollars finding buyers for your property and will continue to do so until it is sells.
 If we do not sell your property, we do not make a dime.

-Once the contract has been properly signed and the deposit received, closing typically takes place within 60 days.
+Once the contract has been properly signed and the deposit received, closing typically takes place within 60 days (6 to 8 weeks from start to finish).
 Please consult your associate for a better timeframe for your particular resale.
 You do NOT have to come to Florida for the closing!
 All paperwork is handled through the modern simplicities of e-mail and fax machines.